A parent would anything for their child, right? Here’s why that’s a problem

 Fireworks and cartwheels

-Samira from West Cork understands only too well the temptation to hold out for the Happy Ever After.
+Samira from West Cork understands only too well the temptation to hold out for the Happily Ever After.
 “I married young and was forever comparing my friends’ husbands with my own.
 I’d wonder why he didn’t pick me up from the airport like their partners did.
 I started to get paranoid that he wasn’t affectionate around other people.
 They say that comparison steals joy and that’s what happened to us.

 I thought there was someone out there that would give me the Disney relationship I felt I deserved.

-|The joy started leaking out.
+“The joy started leaking out.
 I was resentful towards him and he had no idea why.
-One night I broke down to my sister and said I thought there was someone out there that would give me the Disney relationship I felt I deserved.
+One night I broke down to my sister and said I thought there was someone out there who would give me the Disney relationship I felt I deserved.
 She pointed out that while my husband didn’t bring me flowers or write cute messages on the fridge, he made me an elaborate dinner each night when I worked late, he woke me with coffee in the mornings and she listed so many things that showed he loved me.”

 She just hadn’t been looking in the right places.
 In other words, while searching the sky for fireworks, she overlooked the twinkle of the stars.